-Born in New York in 1956, Mel Gibson moved to Australia as a teenager and embarked on an acting career.
-By the 1980s, he was internationally known for his starring roles in the Lethal Weapon series, and the following decade he was recognized as an Academy Award-winning director for Braveheart.
+By the 1980s, Mel Gibson was internationally known for his starring roles in the Lethal Weapon series, and the following decade he was recognized as an Academy Award-winning director for Braveheart.
 Gibson's standing as a bankable star suffered in the wake of his controversial comments and domestic abuse allegations in the 2000s, but he later rediscovered directing success with the Oscar-nominated Hacksaw Ridge.

-Actor, director and producer Mel Gibson was born on January 3, 1956, in Peekskill, New York.
+Mel Colmcille Gerard Gibson was born on January 3, 1956, in Peekskill, New York.
 He was the sixth of 11 children of Hutton and Ann Gibson, Roman Catholics of Irish descent.
 Shortly after the onset of the Vietnam War, Hutton Gibson relocated his family to Australia for fear that his sons would be drafted into battle.
-Mel spent the remainder of his childhood in Sydney, where he attended St. Leo's Catholic College, an all-boys Catholic high school.
+Gibson spent the remainder of his childhood in Sydney, where he attended St. Leo's Catholic College, an all-boys Catholic high school.
 He finished his high school education at Asquith Boys High School in New South Wales, Australia.

 Following his graduation from Asquith, Gibson considered becoming a chef or journalist, but he ended up taking a different career path after his sister submitted an application on his behalf to the National Institute of Dramatic Art in Sydney.
 He decided to audition, and despite having no prior acting experience, he was accepted into the drama school.